 The on-time graduation rate for someone pursuing a bachelor's degree is typically four years.
 This rate at Blue Mountain College for first-time, full-time students is 40%, which is better than the national average of 33.3%.

 Find out more about the retention and graduation rates at Blue Mountain College.

 During the 2017-2018 academic year, there were 925 undergraduates at Blue Mountain College with 596 being full-time and 329 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Blue Mountain College, see our tuition and fees and room and board pages.

-The student loan default rate at Blue Mountain College is 7.6%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Blue Mountain College is 9.3%.
+This is about the same as the national default rate of 10.1%.

 Contact details for Blue Mountain College are given below.